Mr. Koffel’s client accepted a substantial reduction in the charge from a felony and prison term to a misdemeanor and no jail.

 The original charges were amended after an investigation by the Zanesville Police Department determined that there was no criminal intent.
 The Franklin County Coroner also ruled the death of the baby an accident.

 Judge Kelly Cottrill, who presided over the case, asked Koffel’s client if she would like to comment before the sentence was issued.
 Before breaking down in tears, she said, “There’s nothing I can say.
 She was my daughter and my responsibility.”

-During the course of this case, The Koffel Law Firm learned that approximately 70 children under the age of five accidentally drown in a bathtub when the caregiver steps away for as little as 20 seconds.
+During the course of this case, Koffel Brininger Nesbitt learned that approximately 70 children under the age of five accidentally drown in a bathtub when the caregiver steps away for as little as 20 seconds.